The Rock Creek Road Backcountry Drive

 Although the road will test the patience of drivers, anyone who enjoys fishing will love the remainder of the drive, since for the next thirty miles the road closely follows the famed Rock Creek, one of the best trout fishing streams in Montana.
 As the road cuts through National Forest, anglers can park anywhere to gain access to the river.
 In short, anglers will have unlimited access to explore over thirty miles of Rock Creek.

 Since the Rock Creek Road passes through National Forest lands for most of it’s length, camping is abundant.
 There are several developed campgrounds along the road, all of which lie right along the river.
 Just be warned that the developed campgrounds are rather expensive and tend to be in “high-demand” during summer weekends.
-Fortunately, there are tons of primitive camping spots available along the route, some of which are just a few blocks away from the developed campgrounds.
+Fortunately, there are many primitive camping spots available along the route, some of which are just a few blocks away from the developed campgrounds.

 The best views found along the drive are located near Clinton and near the road junction with Montana 348.
 In these areas, the drive passes through more open, flatter terrain.
 The middle thirty miles of the drive passes through heavily forested terrain, with forested mountains crowding both sides of the road and river.
 As such, the middle section offers limited views.